gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

         def get_required_level_score(level):
             return level * 10

-    game = LevelGame(game_level = 1)
+    game = LevelGame(game_level=1)

 .. admonition:: Tasks

     #.
-Write a static method that calculates a level bonus score using the formula: bonus = level * 5.
+Write a static method that calculates a level bonus score using the formula:
+     bonus = level * 5.
+    #.
 Test out the static method and show that it is working for 2 different game levels.